Middlecon/DBImport/docs/project.rst

 Versions
 --------

+  - v0.42.
+Support for more than MySQL as Hive Metastore
   - v0.41.
 Adding imports and exports by searcing for tables and views
   - v0.40.
 Exports to MsSQL, Oracle, MySQL and DB2 is fully supported
   - v0.30.
 Support for Merge in ETL Phase